 Several current initiatives by DFIs are aiming at pursuing some of these changes.
 Additional ones could be envisaged, to unleash the critical potential of DFIs in the wake of the Covid-19.
 For instance, a new Covid-19 Stretch Fund, purpose-built to stretch the capital of existing DFIs could help address some of the current challenges faced by DFIs in response to the Covid-19 crisis.
-Such a new fund could stretch the capital of existing DFIs can participate; and (ii) taking on high-risk tranches to open up more DFI investment opportunities.
-Unlike most donor trust and guarantee funds, the Stretch Fund would also have the mandate to originate a limited number of projects on the riskier, more innovative end of the spectrum.
+Such a new fund could stretch the capital of existing DFIs in two ways: (i) expanding the spectrum of investments and environments in which DFIs can participate; and (ii) taking on high-risk tranches to open up more DFI investment opportunities.
+59 Unlike most donor trust and guarantee funds, the Stretch Fund would also have the mandate to originate a limited number of projects on the riskier, more innovative end of the spectrum.
 This is important for reaching investees that DFIs would normally not touch and for expanding the boundaries of market-making impact.
 Rather than operating solely as passive project takers, staff would be encouraged and empowered to develop some emblematic investments with exceptional impact and demonstration effects.